 • Traditions and holidays might not seem like a big deal when compared with communication, finances, and sex.
 But how you celebrate events in life can be a place where expectations go unmet.
 And for many people, holidays can be stressful enough without adding another person’s traditions to the mix.
 Chances are, your families celebrate differently.
 (Toben and Joanne Heim, Happily Ever After)

 • What are the financial problems that most often hit newlyweds?
 First, I’d say, is debt.
 It’s a monster that can ruin marriages.
 Even “honeymoon debt,” student loans or car payments that are brought into the marriage, can add pressure.
 And conflict can spark from that.
 Second is understanding what money means to your spouse.
 For some people, money means control.
-“I have lots of money; that means I have control.”
+“I have lots of money.
+That means I have control.”
 Some people think money gives them power, freedom and independence.
 “If I make enough money, I won’t need anyone else.
 If this marriage doesn’t work, I’ll be fine.”
 Once spouses understand how they both think about money, they can work through their differences.
 (Roger Gibson, First Comes Love, Then Comes Money)

 • Few issues can eat away at the fabric of a marriage like a husband and a wife who have different unspoken expectations about finances.
-(From the book, The Most Important Year in a Man’s Life/ The Most Important Year in a Woman’s Life by Wolgemuth and Devries)
+(Wolgemuth & Devries, from the book, “The Most Important Year in a Man’s Life/ The Most Important Year in a Woman’s Life”)